cytidd/notes/notecards.md

 Doing what everyone else does and banking on different results means on is counting on black/white swans.
 Seems inefficient.||
 Surface knowledge is just that: superficial.
 Cheap.
 It's what everyone else has got.
 So, by definition, average.||
 Engineering breakpoints: blow a fuse instead of catching the house on fire.||
-Beware contrast misreaction - compare apples to themselves.||
+Beware contrast mis-reaction - compare apples to themselves.||
 Get the incentives right.||
 Only 20% of people can be in the top fifth.||
 If you play games where other people have the aptitudes and you don't, then you will lose|Charlie Munger|circle of competence Show how much it will save, and how much will flow to the bottom line - and how much will flow straight to customers.||
 Technology cost-savings isn't going to move the needle much if that tech is available to all of your competitors.||
 Avoid people and places that punish new ideas.||
 Bad attitudes is because of bad leadership.
-Shitty employee attitudes is not indicitave of bad employees, bad working environments, or even bad customers.
-It's indicitave of shitty leadership.||
+Shitty employee attitudes is not indicative of bad employees, bad working environments, or even bad customers.
+It's indicative of shitty leadership.||
 A Dunkin Donuts will probably not go out of business.
 You'd almost have to try to kill it.
 Even then, it would fight you.||
 A person who blows up when learning about negative things will eventually only be told about positive things.
 This is not good if that person is in charge, because then their reality will be false.||
 Learn to recognize antipathy upon hearing things I don't like, and to look past that antipathy.||